daattali/beautiful-jekyll/resources_pages/asking_for_help.md

 Examples of content that are better posted on Slack include:

-- a conceptual question about something covered in lecture/lab
+- a conceptual question about something covered in lecture/lab.
-- asking for help with a bug in your code
+- asking for help with a bug in your code.

+.

 #### Multi-post questions/comments